How To Build Trust in a Relationship: 8 Necessary Tips

 This is where things can get a little shaky.
 You and your partner may view things very, very differently.

-It is crucial that you come to the table armed with good listening skills and respect for another person’s feelings.
+It is crucial that you come to the table armed with good listening skills and respect for one another’s feelings.

 And also come without a plate full of assumptions.
 We all know that saying about assuming, right?